I am a wife. I am a mother. I am a teacher. I am a writer. I'm a lover of reading, running, scrapbooking, and crossword puzzles.

 Tips for Surviving Your Bridal Shower as an Introvert

-- Gently Touch People: Lightly touch everyone you encounter, so he or she feels special.
-People especially enjoy when you caress their face or repeatedly rub their arm.
+- Touch People Gently: Lightly touch everyone you encounter so he or she feels special.
+People especially enjoy it when you caress their face or repeatedly rub their arm.

 - Designate a Scapegoat: Lastly, designate a person who will permanently or temporarily relieve you from all the attention.
 This strategy can work in a number of ways.
 Make sure that friend who can't handle her alcohol has plenty to drink.
-Discreetly bring up a political topic in which your loud aunt is very passionate.
+Discreetly bring up a political topic about which your loud aunt is very passionate.
 Inconspicuously bump into your mom, so she spills everything she is holding.
 Whichever plan of action you choose, sit back and relish in the fact that now you are once again flying under the radar.
-Don't get too comfortable, though, for these situations have a way of unfortunately working themselves out.
+Don't get too comfortable, though, for these situations have a way of working themselves out in unfortunate ways.
 In that case, see #1, #2, and #3.

 Now, my companion, you are a pro at handling public events.
 You are a regular socialite.
 Following these tips will guarantee to leave an impression on all of your guests and have you basking in the limelight.
 You're welcome.